lazorfuzz/python-hacklib/README.md

 ![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg)
 [![Python 2.6|2.7](https://img.shields.io/badge/python-2.6|2.7-yellow.svg)](https://www.python.org/)
 ##### Toolkit for hacking enthusiasts using Python.
 hacklib is a Python module for hacking enthusiasts interested in network security.
-It is currently in active development.
+It is no longer in active development.

 #### Installation